Home / Bone & Joint / When to worry about bowlegs in toddlers and growing children

 Babies are typically bowlegged because that’s the way our legs naturally develop.
 Over time, our legs straighten as we bear weight and grow taller.
 Then, children tend to become knock-kneed from ages 2-4.
 Their legs gradually straighten again to the expected few degrees of knock-knee that we have as adults.

-Several causes to abnormal bone growth
+In some cases, influencing factors to abnormal bone growth include:

-• Extreme curvature is present.
+• Extreme curvature

-• Affects only one side.
+• It affects only one leg

-• Happening later in childhood.
+• It happens later in childhood

-• Becoming more noticeable over time.
+• It becomes more noticeable over time

 In addition to an exam and reviewing your family medical history, the pediatrician will assess your child’s bone structure with a standing alignment X-ray.
 Sometimes a diagnosis isn’t possible during the first examination because we need to see whether the deformity is progressing over time.
 It’s helpful to see how the child walks over a few months, especially if a thrust develops.